By Lambert Strether of Corrente

 Beyond noting that only 2 of the 37 “Innovation” Center models were worth expanding, GAO assessed the Center by the three goals it had set up for itself.
 Page 54 et seq:

 Goal 1: Reduce the growth of healthcare costs while promoting better health and health care quality through delivery system reform This goal has three performance measures that focus on ACOs.
-As shown in table 3, the Innovation Center has reported in achieving the targets set.
-For the remaining measure—the percentage of ACOs that shared in savings—the center during either of the two years for which data were available. …
+As shown in table 3, the Innovation Center has reported mixed results in achieving the targets set.
+For the remaining measure—the percentage of ACOs that shared in savings—the center did not meet its target during either of the two years for which data were available. …

 Goal 2: Identify, test, and improve payment and service delivery models.
 This goal has one performance measure, which identifies the number of models that currently indicate (1) cost savings while maintaining or improving quality or (2) improving quality while maintaining or reducing cost.
 As of September 30, 2016, the Innovation Center reported that four [of 37] section 1115A model tests have met these criteria (see table 4).